-Employees who are responsible for legal, IT, compliance, risk, and operations management should understand the importance of verification and authentication of signatories and their identity.
-Moreover, it’s also important to preserve the integrity of signed papers with electronic signatures.
+Employees responsible for signing parties for legal, IT, compliance, risk, and operations management should understand the importance of verifying and authenticating signatories and their identities.
+Moreover, preserving the integrity of signed papers with electronic signatures is also important.

 Digital signatures are useful when you know how to take advantage of them.
 They are more environmentally friendly and a great time saver compared to wet-ink signatures.